Updated on: October 1, 2024

 Short on time?
 Here’s the best password manager for Windows in 2024:

-I tested the most popular password managers on the market to find the best ones for Windows — password managers that are highly encrypted, have intuitive Windows integrations, can sync across multiple devices, are compatible with biometric tools like Windows Hello, and are excellent at generating, saving, and auto-filling passwords.
+I tested the most popular password managers on the market to find the best ones for Windows.
+I looked for products that use military-grade encryption, have intuitive Windows integrations, can sync across multiple devices, are compatible with biometric tools like Windows Hello, and are excellent at generating, saving, and auto-filling passwords.

-Overall, my top choices are much better than browser-based password managers.
+Every password manager on this list is secure, fully featured, and easy to use on Windows.
 1Password, my top pick, even has unique extra security features like a Travel Mode to keep your credentials safe wherever you go.

 Quick Summary of the Best Password Managers for Windows in 2024